stefanbohacek/random-image-twitterbot/README.md

 ## Notes

 Use `server-delete-images.js` if you'd like to delete each image after posting it.
+Also, see `server-attribution.js` for an example how to credit the author if you're tweeting someone else's images.